whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <br>

-<p>The color is a muted medium-dark red that I think will brighten up any outfit without being too overly bright.
+<p>The color is a medium-dark red that I think will brighten up any outfit without being too overly bright.
 Just enough to pop up your look.
 This will be a great addition to my husband's pocket square collection!</p>

 <br>